WeismannS/Cascade/README.md

 - **shard-router/** - Consumes Kafka messages and applies to replicas
 - **shared/** - Common OpenTelemetry instrumentation

+## Features

+- **Scalable**: Spin up as many replica routers as you need
+- **Database Agnostic**: Replica databases can be any SQL database (MySQL, MariaDB, SQLite, etc.) as long as the value types are supported

 ## Quick Start

 The included `docker-compose.yml` provides a complete demo environment with: